 Getting around Niseko is easy.
 The efficient and regular Niseko United shuttle busses link Hirafu with Hanazono, Niseko Village and An’nupuri – and they’re free if you have a Niseko United ticket.
 (Note: it doesn’t operate after 9.30pm).
 The morning peak hour shuttles can often fill up quickly.

 Within Hirafu, it is easy to walk around, including in the evenings (though you’ll need to rug up and we also recommend investing in spikes to put over your shoes to avoid slipping on the ice - available at most rental stores) and frequent shuttle busses connect all areas with the ski lifts.
 Taxis are also regularly available.

 More details on transport, including contacts and prices are available in our Niseko Scout Field Guide.

-If you don't have children then the period from the end of Chinese New Year until mid-February is an excellent time of year to visit; there is great powder, the crowds are dissipating and accommodation prices often drop (a bit).
-Late February is also good, there's good but less frequent snowfall (very occasionally there might be some rain down low), fewer people and lower prices.
+If you don't have children then the period from the end of Chinese New Year until mid-late February is an excellent time of year to visit; there is great powder, the crowds are dissipating and accommodation prices often drop (a bit).
+By late February there's good but less frequent snowfall (very occasionally there might be some rain down low), fewer people and lower prices.

 Early to mid March can be an excellent time to visit, with occasional dumps of snowfalls (often big), more chances of sunshine, quieter slopes and better prices and availablity on accommodation.
 However there are also chances of warmer periods and rain (which will often be followed by snow).